selgik/Python-notes/DEBUGGING_NOTE.md

 ```terminal
 [OUTDATED] export PATH="$PATH:/path/to/pyinstaller"
 ```
-- G. Fix: instead of this code *pyinstaller --windowed test.py*, use below
+- G. Fix: instead of this code *pyinstaller --windowed test.py*, use below instead.
+Also, you would have to move .py file to the right location (in my case: /Users/myname/)
 ```terminal
 python -m PyInstaller --windowed test.py
 ```